kevinsguo/Group_5_Animal_Adoption/README.md

 ## Output label

 Our target variable is Outcome_Type which is a classification variable that has many different classes.
+During preprocessing this was reduced and combined to the following values:
+- Adoption
+- Died
+- Return to Owner
+- Transfer

+## Preprocessing Data

+During the preprocessing of the data, bucketing was used on the breed_type and intake_color features to reduce the number of individual values.
+Then we used get_dummies to encode the categorical values.
+We used LabelEncoder to encode the target variable, outcome_type.

 ## Provisional machine learning model

-For this type of target value, we will use K-Nearest Neighbors, RandomForest and Gradient Boosting.
-The metrics of the models will be evaluated using a confusion matrix and a classification report with an emphasis on precision and f-1 score.
-After the evaluation of the models, we will select the model with the highest performance to further optimize.
+For this type of target value, we used K-Nearest Neighbors, RandomForest and Gradient Boosting to determine the best model.
+The metrics of the models were evaluated using a confusion matrix and a classification report with an emphasis on precision and f-1 score.
+After the evaluation of the models, the model that had the highest performance and the fastest runtime was the RandomForestClassification model.

+The data was split using the train_test_split function with the test set equaling 25% of the data.
+The data was then scaled using the StandardScaler function to normalize the data.

 # Database